MicroEJ/docs/ApplicationDeveloperGuide/UI/Simulation/flush-visualizer.rst

 -----

 1. Run the application in the Simulator.
-2. Since UI Pack 14.3.0, the button |FlushVizualizer| in the toolbar of the Front Panel opens the Flush Vizualizer.
+2. Since UI Pack 14.3.0, the button |FlushVisualizer| in the toolbar of the Front Panel opens the Flush Visualizer.
 3. The file ``MicroUIFlushVisualizer/MicroUIFlushVisualizer.html`` is generated in the :ref:`application output folder <outputfiles>` and can be opened during or after the execution.

-.. |FlushVizualizer| image:: images/monitoring.png
+.. |FlushVisualizer| image:: images/monitoring.png
+.. |FlushVisualizerRecord| image:: images/record.png
 .. image:: images/MicroUIFlushVisualizerApplicationOutputFolder.png

 .. note::